peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 4.1 of RFC 7049).
 A byte string will instead be converted to traditional base64 without whitespace or padding by default if it has tag 22, or base16 for tag 23.
 Padding will be included in the Base64 URL or traditional base64 form if<b>Base64Padding</b>in the JSON options is set to<b>true</b>.
+(To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag` method and pass the CBOR object and the desired tag number to that ethod.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)